 Created by Mozilla Research, the Servo project is being built by a global community, from individual contributors to companies such as Mozilla and Samsung.

-Servo currently supports Linux, macOS, Windows, and Android.
+Servo currently supports Linux, macOS, Windows, and UWP.

-You can find what you need to install on your particular system on our github.
+You can find what you need to install on your particular system on our GitHub page.

 Servo is built with Cargo, the Rust package manager.
 We also use Mozilla's Mach tools to orchestrate the build and other tasks.